(Adjective) Having temporary effect

 "Death said you didn't have to do anything."

 "But surely there's something!
 Some girls summoned Death and he sent me.
 Am I meant to stop them?
-The muggle conflict is only going to get worse once the events in Salem kick off."
+The muggle conflict is only going to get worse once Salem completely loses it."

 "Maybe you are here because that is all the timeline needs to progress to the future.
 You don't have to aim for a goal, just live."